TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

       and e2: ety2
       and ety2 == ty2

-You should specify the types of operators in axioms:
+In TS, you need to specify the types of operators in axioms:

     Length(): (IntArray(), Int())